terasky-int/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Exam-Dump-With-Solution/AWS SAA-03 Solution.md

 D. Set up two Lambda functions.
 Configure one function to receive the information.
 Configure the other function to load the information into the database.
 Integrate the Lambda functions by using an Amazon Simple Queue Service (Amazon SQS) queue.

-"By dividing the functionality into two Lambda functions, one for receiving the information and the other for loading it into the database, you can independently scale and optimize each function based on their specific requirements.
-This approach allows for more efficient resource allocation and reduces the potential impact of high volumes of data on the overall system.
+- "By dividing the functionality into two Lambda functions, one for receiving the information and the other for loading it into the database, you can independently scale and optimize each function based on their specific requirements.
+This approach enables more efficient resource allocation and mitigates the potential impact of high volumes of data on the overall system.
 --------------------------------------------------------------------------

 26] A company needs to review its AWS Cloud deployment to ensure that its Amazon S3 buckets do not have unauthorized configuration changes.